pvtex/esp32-rfid/README.md

 * (optional) Fire up your serial monitor to get informed
 * Search for Wireless Network "esp32-rfid-xxxxxx" and connect to it (It should be an open network and does not require password)
 * Open your browser and visit either "http://192.168.4.1" or "http://esp32-rfid.local" (.local needs Bonjour installed on your computer).
-* Log on to ESP, default password is "admin"
+* Log on to ESP32, default password is "admin"
 * Go to "Settings" page
 * Configure your amazing access control device.
 Push "Scan" button to join your wireless network, configure RFID hardware, Relay Module.
-* Save settings, when rebooted your ESP will try to join your wireless network.
+* Save settings, when rebooted your ESP32 will try to join your wireless network.
 * Check your new IP address from serial monitor and connect to your ESP again.
 (You can also connect to "http://esp32-rfid.local")
 * Go to "Users" page
 * Scan a PICC (RFID Tag) then it should glimpse on your Browser's screen.